fabcoins-dot-info/fabcoins.info/_posts/2015-04-14-new-glossary.md

 * 89 glossary entry pages
 * 51 additional synonyms
-* 222 links (all internal to Bitcoin.org or to Bitcoin Wiki, BitcoinTalk, or Bitcoin StackExchange)
+* 222 links (all internal to Fabcoin.org or to Fabcoin Wiki, FabcoinTalk, or Fabcoin StackExchange)

 Each page includes links to edit it, view its history, or report an issue about it.